Christopher Luxon meets Chinese Xi Jinping - ExBulletin

 He also said China was ready to work with New Zealand to create more firsts.

-Upon arrival, Luxon headed straight for a private catch-up with Australian counterpart Anthony Albanese.
+On arrival, he headed straight for a private catch-up with his Australian counterpart Anthony Albanese.

 Leaders of the 21 APEC economies in the Asia-Pacific region are meeting just a week after Donald Trump was declared president-elect of the United States.